googlefonts/oxidize/text/2023-1-24-testing-read.md

 The pattern ends with a single `-`.

-While testing, `punchcut` will read this text file and the associated font, loading each specified glyph according to the parameters and compare the outline data.
+While testing, `skrifa` will read this text file and the associated font, loading each specified glyph according to the parameters and compare the outline data.
 This is done for both raw outlines and paths, testing both our loading/scaling code and our path decomposition code.

+#### Metadata and metrics

+The exact formats haven't been determined yet, but we aim to do similar FreeType extraction for metadata and metrics.
+The specific concerns here are character map selection, reading localized strings and extracting font and glyph metrics.

 #### Exemplars